StateSpaceModels/ssminr/README.md

 Sys.getenv("CPATH")
 Sys.getenv("LIBRARY_PATH")
 ```
-If one or both variables are missing or doesn't indicate the appropriate path, you will need to set them permantly in your `~/.Rprofile` (read this [post](http://www.r-bloggers.com/fun-with-rprofile-and-customizing-r-startup/) if you don't have one yet) by adding the following lines:
+If one or both variables are missing or doesn't indicate the appropriate path, you will need to set them permanently in your `~/.Rprofile` (read this [post](http://www.r-bloggers.com/fun-with-rprofile-and-customizing-r-startup/) if you don't have one yet) by adding the following lines:

 ```r
 Sys.setenv(CPATH="/usr/local/include") # header path